Inflation in India: Demand factors

-It basically occurs in a situation when the aggregate demand in the economy has exceeded the aggregate supply.
-It could further be described as a situation where too much money chases just few goods.
-A country has a capacity of producing just 5,500 units of a commodity but the actual demand in the country is 7,000 units.
+It occurs in a situation when the aggregate demand in the economy has exceeded the aggregate supply.
+It could further be described as a situation where too much money chases too few goods.
+A country has a capacity of producing just 5,500 units of a commodity, but the actual demand in the country is 7,000 units.
 Hence, as a result of which due to scarcity in supply the prices of the commodity rises.
 This has generally been seen in India in context with the agrarian society where due to droughts and floods or inadequate methods for the storage of grains leads to lesser or deteriorated output hence increasing the prices for the commodities as the demand remains the same.

 Supply factors

 The supply side inflation is a key ingredient for the rising inflation in India.
 The agricultural scarcity or the damage in transit creates a scarcity causing high inflationary pressures.
 Similarly, the high cost of labor eventually increases the production cost and leads to a high price for the commodity.
-The energies issues regarding the cost of production often increases the value of the final output produced.
-These supply driven factors have basically have a fiscal tool for regulation and moderation.
+The energy issues regarding the cost of production often increases the value of the final output produced.
+These supply-driven factors basically have a fiscal tool for regulation and moderation.
 Further, the global level impacts of price rise often impacts inflation from the supply side of the economy.

-Consensus on the prime reason for the sticky and stubbornly high Consumer Price Index, that is retail inflation of India, is due to supply side constraints; and still where interest rate remains the only tool with the Reserve Bank of India.
+Consensus on the prime reason for the sticky and stubbornly high Consumer Price Index, that is retail inflation of India, is due to supply side constraints; and still, where interest rate remains the only tool with the Reserve Bank of India.
 Higher inflation rate also constraints India's manufacturing environment.

 Domestic factors

-Developing economies like India have generally a lesser developed financial market which creates a weak bonding between the interest rates and the aggregate demand.
+Developing economies like India generally have a lesser developed financial market which creates a weak bonding between the interest rates and the aggregate demand.
 This accounts for the real money gap that could be determined as the potential determinant for the price rise and inflation in India.
 There is a gap in India for both the output and the real money gap.
 The supply of money grows rapidly while the supply of goods takes due time which causes increased inflation.
 Similarly, hoarding has been a problem of major concern in India where onion prices have shot high.
 There are several other stances for the gold and silver commodities and their price hike.

 External factors

 The exchange rate determination is an important component for the inflationary pressures that arises in India.
 The liberal economic perspective in India affects the domestic markets.
 As the prices in United States rises it impacts India where the commodities are now imported at a higher price impacting the price rise.
-Hence, the nominal exchange rate and the import inflation are a measures that depict the competitiveness and challenges for the economy.
+Hence, the nominal exchange rate and the import inflation are measures that depict the competitiveness and challenges for the economy.